The best sales to shop today: Monos, Nike, KitchenAid and more | CNN Underscored

 • Don’t miss this sale on Easter candy happening now at Amazon — whether you’re filling plastic eggs or just enjoying the seasonal sweets for yourself.

-• This handy kitchen colander, 15% off right now, nestles in your sink and stows flat, making it ideal for pint-sized apartments.
+• This handy kitchen colander, 15% off right now, nestles in your sink and stows flat, making it ideal for pint-size apartments.

 • From travels abroad to everyday gym sessions, this Dagne Dover duffel stashes your stuff wherever you are.
 Right now it’s on sale at Nordstrom.